core-wg/comi/draft-ietf-core-comi.md

   * The method urlSafeBase64() is used to convert a binary string to base64 using the URL and Filename safe alphabet as defined by [RFC4648] section 5.
 For example, urlSafeBase64(\xF9\x56\xA1\x3C) return the string "-VahPA".

-  * The method CBORencode() is used to convert a YANG value to CBOR as specified in {{I-D.ietf-core-yang-cbor}} section 5, item 8.
+  * The method CBORencode() is used to convert a YANG value to CBOR as specified in {{I-D.ietf-core-yang-cbor}} section 6.

 The resulting key string is encoded in a Uri-Query as specified in {{RFC7252}} section 6.5.